-Until recently, Filipe Vaz Pinto was a vice president of the Commercial Arbitration Centre of the Portuguese Chamber of Commerce and Industry and is now a board member of the Portuguese Arbitration Association and of the International Chamber of Commerce (ICC) Arbitration Commission, as well as of the Executive Commission of the Portuguese Committee of ICC.
+Until recently, Filipe Vaz Pinto was a vice president of the Commercial Arbitration Centre of the Portuguese Chamber of Commerce and Industry and is now a board member of the Portuguese Arbitration Association and of the International Chamber of Commerce (ICC) Arbitration Commission, as well as the Executive Commission of the Portuguese Committee of ICC.

-He regularly participates as a lecturer in postgraduate courses on arbitration and participates as a speaker in seminars and conferences.
+He regularly participates as a lecturer in postgraduate courses on arbitration and as a speaker at seminars and conferences.

-He is listed by Who's Who Legal: Arbitration as 'Future Leader (Partner)'.
-In 2015, Filipe Vaz Pinto was awarded with the '40 under 40 award', organised by Iberian Lawyer, which distinguishes 40 lawyers under the age of 40 in Portugal and Spain.
+He is listed by Who's Who Legal: Arbitration as a 'Future Leader (Partner)'.
+In 2015, Filipe Vaz Pinto was honoured in the 'Forty under 40 awards', organised by Iberian Lawyer, which distinguishes 40 lawyers under the age of 40 in Portugal and Spain.